olivierphi/Node-DBI/README.md

 	// John has been inserted in our table, with its properties safely escaped } );

-// ** update  ( here the fist name is used as a raw String, but the last name is safely escaped ) var JohnDataUpdate = { rank: '1' };
+// ** update  ( here the first name is used as a raw String, but the last name is safely escaped ) var JohnDataUpdate = { rank: '1' };
 	dbWrapper.update('user', JohnDataUpdate , [ 'first_name=\'John\'', ['last_name=?', 'Foo'] ], function(err) {
 	// John is now our best user.
 Congratulations, John !